 - Find new ways to earn points, include other players, increase participants, and offer new badges and awards.

-So what would this look like in action?
+So what would gamification look like in action?

-Let’s take an example of wanting to improve the value of first-tier responders and enabling them to resolve more issues at the first tier.
+Let’s take an example of wanting to improve the value of first-tier responders and enabling them to resolve more issues at the first tier using gamification.
 Now let’s walk through the steps.

 - Set Goals – increase first tier resolution by 15% in 2016

-- Enable teams – establish training on expected behaviors
+- Enable gamification teams – establish training on expected behaviors

 - How to create KBAs